BEST Spain Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Spain - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Spain.
 Choose from the best cruise deals and specials for Spain cruises.
 Save up to 76% on last minute Spain cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Spain cruises often sail to Grand Cayman (Georgetown), Guadeloupe, Buenos Aires, Alexandria and Calvi during their cruise itinerary.
+Popular Spain cruises often sail to Taormina (Messina), Buenos Aires, Palermo (Sicily), Alexandria and Cartagena (Spain) during their cruise itinerary.
 Spain cruises could leave from Amsterdam, Genoa, Palermo, Rome and Venice.
 Most commonly, Spain cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.